kmu-alpha/jekyll-now/_posts/2018-01-30-SV_EXPERIENCE09.md

 ## 4. Talk our feelings.
 ![Alt text](../images/SV_experience/180130/05.jpg "05")
 - Gaeul Go : When I was 2nd year of high school, worker who works in Google had a lecture.
 His lecture was about his overall life and the procedure of google interview.
 I thought he was really nice because he entered the global company.
 At that time, I felt like Google was at a great distance.
 However, Google is one of my goal and I really want this dream comes true.
 - Hwancheol Kang : I really want to go Google.
+I was wondering how Google is maintaing.
-- Kihyeon Yang
+- Kihyeon Yang : I see the welfare of US' big company.